Table of Contents

 Improve Crawl Efficiency

 Ecommerce websites are prone to poor crawl efficiency, which can lead to indexing problems.
-Not only are ecommerce sites going to have a number of product, category and subcategory pages, they also have faceted navigations that allow you to sort and filter the product catalog.
+Not only are ecommerce sites going to have a number of product, category and subcategory pages, but they also have faceted navigations that allow you to sort and filter the product catalog.
 All of these pages and links can make it more challenging for Google to discover and index your important pages in an efficient manner.

 Here are ways you can improve the crawl efficiency of your ecommerce site: